devJuanS/fullstackopen-course/part-00/00_4_new-note-diagram.md

     browser->>+server: POST https://studies.cs.helsinki.fi/exampleapp/new_note (note=Knowing+the+fundamentals+will+make+you+an+outstanding+developer)
     Note right of browser: The browser initiates a POST request sending to the server the content in the input to the server server-->>-browser: URL redirect: https://studies.cs.helsinki.fi/exampleapp/notes
-    Note left of server: The server responds with the 'URL redirect' where the browser should perform a new GET request
+    Note left of server: the server responds with the 'URL redirect' where the browser should perform a new GET request

     browser->>+server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     server-->>-browser: HTML document